alexandrglm/myLearningCorner/z80asmmooc/contents/Course/MODULE_1:Sprite_in_machine_Code/A02_SettingUp_the_Environment.md

   remotes/origin/spritemirroring
   remotes/origin/update2cdt
 ```
-- `development`branch will be used in our course, so
+- ⚠️ `development` branch will be used.
 ```bash
 $ git checkout development
 branch 'development' set up to track 'origin/development'.
 ```
-- Now, we can start the `./setup.sh`.
-Make sure which user you are using as long as executing by the root user will make these binaries available only for the selected used.
-As regular, don't use root account.
+- Now, we can start the `./setup.sh` script. ⚠️ Ensure you know which user account you are using, as running it as the root user will make the binaries only available for that specific user. **As always, avoid using the root account. ⚠️

-- This building script will ensure all the requeriments are satisfied.
+- This build script will verify if all requirements are met.
-These are the libraries which should be installed before running the setup as they are supported on Debian sources by default (Debian-next -Trixie-):
+The following libraries should be installed beforehand, as they are supported by default in Debian sources (Tested on Debian-next -Trixie-):

 ```
 gcc g++ make bison flex mono-complete libboost-dev libfreeimage-dev
 ```